-So, I have decided to put together a mega-guide to help you find the right instrument to suit you and your families needs because music is everywhere around us and children hear it better than most, it’s soothing to the ear and life to the soul.
+So, I have decided to put together a mega-guide to help you find the right instrument to suit you and your families needs.
+Music is everywhere around us and children hear it better than most, it’s soothing to the ear and life to the soul.
 Every child should learn to play a musical instrument and feel the awe-inspiring rush of sound connect with their heart.
 There are loads of ways to encourage your child’s musical ability and by introducing them early on will get them on their way to having fun and even possibly becoming a great talent inspiring future generations.

 Best type of Instrument for Young Kids

 The piano and violin are been deemed to be the best instruments for a young kid in their early years (under 6) and this because they are made particularly small.
 Children of a certain size struggle with managing full-sized instruments are easy to handle and therefore easier to play.
 The fundamentals of playing any musical instrument can be see laced through these two and they say that if you learn either of these then a transition would be easy for any child.

 The violin has less fret and keys, which makes focusing on the sound primary and ultimately easier, which is a benefit for children starting to practice and learn.
 Learning rhythm and how to play in tune is the foundation and with a violin, the bowing right-hand makes phrasing musically come to life.
 The piano and violin instill this important principle and allow other follow-on instruments easier.
 The piano is slightly different in that it the student learns how to play both harmony and melody, which helps synchronize perceptual with the musical.
 The visual basis of learning is important as theory can be overwhelming at the early stages.